Cabinetry Solutions: Refinish, Reface, or Replace Your Cabinets

 staining to obtain a new look.
 If the existing cabinets are in good condition, but the color or stain is worn out, refinishing is a good option to consider.
 There are different stains, paint colors and glazes to choose from.
 This route can is one way to spruce up your cabinets without spending too much.

 Replacing cabinets is just that, taking out existing cabinets and replacing with all new cabinets.
-The benefits of replacing your cabinets is the fact you can change the color, the lay out and the storage capabilities, the possibilities are endless.
+The benefits of replacing your cabinets is the fact you can change the color, door styles, the lay out and the storage capabilities, the possibilities are endless.
 Almost all new cabinets are also warrantied.
 Another plus when replacing cabinets is that you can change the layout, which would be the ultimate way to remodel the space.

 All in all, your remodel depends highly on how you feel about the current space, especially your cabinets.
 If they just need a new paint job, then your projects maybe a tad smaller to accomplish, less expensive and not as much wait time.
 While on the other hand if you decide that you can’t stand your current cabinets, you’re looking at refacing or replacing, which allow you to really get a new look.
 Weigh out the pros and cons, and decide if refacing, refinish or replacing is the route for you!